-23. Subject to the receipt of regulatory approval, the abandonment work is planned to be completed under frozen ground conditions during the 2022/2023 winter construction season and during the 2023 summer construction season.
-Remediation and reclamation activities are anticipated to take place in 2023 and extend into summer, 2024 if required.
+23. Subject to the receipt of regulatory approval, the abandonment work is planned to be completed under frozen ground conditions during the 20242/20253 winter construction season and during the 2023 summer construction season.
+Remediation and reclamation activities are anticipated to take place in 2023 in winter/spring 2025 under frozen ground conditions. and extend into summer, 2024 if required.